rusefi/rusefi_documentation/FAQ_Ignition.md

 ## Will rusEFI work with my "XYZ" coils?
 In theory rusEFI will work with any coils from nearly any vehicle produced since the daimler motor carriage of 1901.
-In reality there are some practicalities to that mean some coils are easier than others.
+In reality there are some practicalities that make some coils easier than others.

 The rusEFI ignition circuits are designed to work at 5v and are not designed to resist the large currents produced when controlling an ignition coil.
 "Well that's is no good!"
 I hear you think, actually it is perfectly fine provided certain conditions are met.